sav-che/TL-2/Authors/Wagner, Hermann (of Hadamar) {std. H. Wagner II}.md

-> [!cite] BHL link: this entry starts at [page 10](https://www.biodiversitylibrary.org/item/103250#page/70/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 10](https://www.biodiversitylibrary.org/page/33066312) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Wagner, Hermann (of Hadamar) (1824-1908 (1882?)), German (Hessen) botanist and teacher; studied at the University of Göttingen 1843-1846, in Berlin 1846-1847; assistant teacher at the Gymnasium of Weilburg 1848-1851; id. at Dillenburg 1850-1852; id. at Wiesbaden 1852, teacher at Weilburg 1858, conrector Weilburg 1859-1861; at the "höhere Bürgerschule" (high school) of Wiesbaden 1861; in charge of the Realschule at Diez 1863; rector of the Real-Progymnasium Bad-Ems 1866. (*H. Wagner II*).
+Wagner, Hermann (of Hadamar) (1824-1908 (1882?)), German (Hessen) botanist and teacher; studied at the University of Göttingen 1843-1846, in Berlin 1846-1847; assistant teacher at the Gymnasium of Weilburg 1848-1851; id. at Dillenburg 1850-1852; id. at Wiesbaden 1852, teacher at Weilburg 1858, conrector Weilburg 1859-1861; at the "höhere Bürgerschule" (high school) of Wiesbaden 1861; in charge of the Realschule at Diez 1863; rector of the Real-Progymnasium Bad-Ems 1866.
+**Abbreviated name**: *H. Wagner II*

 #### Herbarium and types